hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. Detect when a new candidate roster is set.
     - update the pending roster hash in the platform state
     - inform the TSS message creator that there is a new candidate roster
-    - inform the TSS message validator that there is a new roster
+    - inform the TSS message validator that there is a new candidate roster
 4. Update Metrics
     - indicate whether there is a candidate roster
     - the current number of TSS messages collected for the candidate roster